This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Here it is!
 Follow my top tips and packing list suggestions for travelling with a carry-on only.

-Firstly, I am one of those overly organised people obsessed with lists, so I am so excited to share my packing list tips today!
+Firstly, I am one of those overly organised people obsessed with lists.
+So I am excited to share my packing list tips today.
 Over the past three years, I have always tried to travel exclusively with carry-on only.
 Even when I travelled around North America for three months, I only took a small carry-on suitcase with me.
 Why?
 Well, you honestly don’t need that many clothes.
 It also makes life a lot easier when getting on and off buses and changing hostels every few days.

 However, I will admit that doing carry-on only in Australia is much more difficult.
-I only recently realised in the United States that on most airlines your luggage can weigh about 16kgs.
+I only recently realised in the United States that on most airlines your luggage can weigh about 16 kilograms.
 On five flights so far this year no one has weighed or batted an eyelid at my two bags.
-Whereas in Australia, you can only have 8kgs on most flights.
+Whereas in Australia, you can only have seven kilograms on most flights.
 Some airlines will even weigh your carry-on luggage and charge you.
 This has happened to me on Tigerair before.

 Nevertheless, taking carry-on makes you rethink every single piece of clothing and toiletry item.
 I think it makes everything easier, including choosing outfits every day.
 Here are my tips and packing list suggestions for carry-on travel.

 CARRY-ON PACKING LIST RECOMMENDATIONS